roberthead/ruby_on_rails_tutorial/README.md

 An **instance** of a class will store data in **instance variables**, which have names that are are prefixed with `@`

 A class defines the behavior of its instances in **methods**.
 Methods are defined using the `def` keyword.
+A method named "initialize", if defined, will be called automatically when an object is created.

     class Animal
-      # constructor
       def initialize(name, noise)
-        # instance variables being assigned to the argument values
         @name = name
         @noise = noise
       end